jude2015/devops-aws-linux-training/Docker/Docker-course/07-Dockerfile.md

 Before we construct our Dockerfile, you need to understand what makes up the file.
 This will be a text file, named `Dockerfile`, that includes specific keywords that dictate how to build a specific image.
 The specific keywords you can use in a file are:
 - FROM
 - ADD
-- CMD
+- CMD - Command that runs when you start the container.
+It can be overwriten at runtime
-- ENTRYPOINT
+- ENTRYPOINT - Cammand that runs when you start the container but unlike CMD, this cannot be overwritten
-- ENV
+- ENV - Used to set an Environment variable
 - EXPOSE
 - MAINTAINER - No longer used.
 LABEL is the preferred option
 - RUN